What is an FSH Levels Chart?

-For a quick overview of what FSH is, to prove the need to measure it, it is a critical hormone in the realm of reproductive health, particularly for individuals assigned female at birth and those assigned male at birth.
-FSH is pivotal in the maturation of ovarian follicles, sac-like structures in the ovaries that contain developing eggs for those set females at birth.
-Meanwhile, in the context of individuals assigned male at birth, FSH supports the growth and development of sperm.
+Understanding FSH is essential, as it is a critical hormone for reproductive health, particularly for individuals assigned female at birth and those assigned male at birth.
+In individuals assigned female at birth, FSH is vital for the maturation of ovarian follicles, which are sac-like structures in the ovaries that house developing eggs.
+In contrast, for those assigned male at birth, FSH facilitates the growth and development of sperm.

 • Before puberty, FSH levels typically fall within the range of 0–4 IU/L.